-Hon.
-Margaret Nakashuk (interpretation): One moment please.
+(interpretation): Thank you, Mr. Chairman.
+One moment, please.

 Thank you, Mr. Chairman.
 For Qikiqtaaluk, there are three, two in the Kivalliq, and four in the Kitikmeot.
 In total there are nine.
 Thank you, Mr. Chairman.

 Mr. Quqqiaq: Thank you, Mr. Chairman.
 As you indicated, there are four for Kitikmeot.
 Is the safe shelter the other one in Kugaaruk, and where are the other three located?
 Thank you, Mr. Chairman.